Each blog had an owner, and members. The owner was the administrator of the blog, and ownership could not be transferred.

 Later, Blogger developed the Permissions wizard, and added a class of member called "Administrator".
 The original publisher of a blog becomes the first administrator, who may, at his / her discretion, designate additional administrators.
 That solved the problem of nontransferable ownership, but introduced a second problem.
 Any administrator could, at her / his discretion again, remove him / herself (or any other administrator) from the administrators list.

-Initially, this created two problems.
+Initially, this improvement created two problems.